 ITIL® is a set of IT service management practices designed to ensure that IT services are aligned with an organization's business needs.
 In fact, ITIL® processes can align with the highly valued Project Management Professional (PMP)®.

 There are five levels of ITIL certification, ranging from Foundation to Master.
-There are no experience prerequisites for the entry-level ITIL® Foundation certification, so after you’ve taken our ITIL® Foundation course, you’ll be ready to sit the exam.
+There are no experience prerequisites for the entry-level ITIL® Foundation certification, so after you've taken an official ITIL® Foundation course, you'll be ready to sit the exam.

 If you're going to be heavily involved in the roll-out of IT services, you can go to the Intermediate Level where you can certify specifically in Service Transition.
 Again, practical experience is not required — you'll just need to have completed an authorized training course.